We know there’s an art to doing business.

 David is the founder of Media Arts Lawyers and Australia’s preeminent music lawyer.
-With over 25 years experience dealing in all facets of entertainment law, David represents many high-profile musicians, celebrities and entertainment companies.
+With over 25 years’ experience dealing in all facets of entertainment law, David represents many high-profile musicians, celebrities and entertainment companies.
 In addition, he oversees the firm’s general commercial practice and in the last five years he has concluded over A$100M in mergers and acquisitions including sales of entertainment businesses, festivals and sports tournaments.
-A passionate advocate for local music and creative industries, David chairs the board of Australian Independent Record Labels Association (AIR), and is a board member of Australian Recording Industry Association (ARIA) and the Phonographic Performance Company of Australia (PPCA), and a past board member of the Melbourne International Film Festival (MIFF).
+A passionate advocate for local music and creative industries, David chairs the board of Australian Independent Record Labels Association (AIR), is a board member of Australian Recording Industry Association (ARIA) and the Phonographic Performance Company of Australia (PPCA), and a past board member of the Melbourne International Film Festival (MIFF).

-Yasmin practises in creative industries law, representing world-class graphic and motion design studios, agencies, tv/radio talent, influencers, format and content creators, illustrators, streaming services, visual artists, authors, managers, fashion designers, brands and digital influencers, photographers, format and content creators, tv/radio talent, and app developers.
-Holding both a Juris Doctor (hons) and an MBA, Yasmin combines experience with deeply entrenched expertise, industry insight, and a passion for the creative sector.
+Yasmin practises in creative industries law, representing world-class graphic and motion design studios, agencies, tv/radio talent, influencers, format and content creators, illustrators, streaming services, visual artists, authors, managers, fashion designers, photographers, and game/app developers.
+Additionally, Yasmin has a strong employment law practice at the firm.
+Holding both a Juris Doctor (hons) and an MBA, Yasmin combines experience with expertise, industry insight, and a passion for the creative sector.
 Working in close partnership with her clients, she brings clarity to their legal rights and obligations, and advises with the intention of achieving the very best strategic and commercial outcome.
 Committed to giving back to the industry, she’s also a serving board member of Writers Victoria, Never Not Creative, and Youth Activating Youth, and a pro bono lawyer for the Arts Law Centre of Australia.